-Half marathoners will have the added benefit of hitting the 5k and 10k aide stations PLUS on big station that you'll encounter 3 separate times.
+Half marathoners will have the added benefit of hitting the 5k and 10k aid stations PLUS one big station that you'll encounter several times.
 Goodies and snacks for all!

 These start times are staggered so that nobody feels like they're out there all alone!

 Half marathon is $50 through 2/28, then $60